Hawthorne Football Looking for Second Straight State Title - ESPN 98.1 FM - 850 AM WRUF

-The Hornets will face the Cowboys in the 1 Rural State Championship Thursday at 8 p.m. in Tallahassee, and this is the Hornets’ fourth straight state title appearance.
+The Hornets (12-0) face the Cowboys (10-1) in the 1 Rural State Championship at 8 p.m.
+Thursday in Tallahassee.
+This is the Hornets’ fourth straight state title game appearance.

 State Semifinal Recap